-There are many different reasons for a dog to cry at night and like her crying during the day it is not always about being sad or in pain; sometimes it will be a cry for attention or because she is hungry.
+There are many different reasons for a dog to cry at night.
+Like her crying during the day, it is not always about being sad or in pain; sometimes it will be a cry for attention or because she is hungry.
 Here are the main reasons why a dog would cry at night:

 - Separation anxiety: some dogs do not like to be separated from their owners; others do not like to be separated from everyone else.
 To be isolated goes against the dog’s nature.

 - Young dogs and puppies may not be used to spending the night alone.
-Young puppies are used to sleeping alongside their mother.
+Young puppies are used to sleeping alongside their mother and littermates.

 - A dog will naturally not want to soil her own bed.
-A dog that is not fully toilet trained will become anxious when they need to go to the toilet.
+A dog that is not fully toilet trained will become anxious when they need to go to the toilet and don’t have a suitable place to go.

 - Old dogs may be in pain when they lie down but they may also be incontinent.
 Old dogs with dementia can become scared of the dark and of being alone.